VoHaiDung/ag-news-text-classification/README.md

 ## Introduction

-This project focuses on multi-class text classification using the AG News dataset, which contains news articles categorized into four classes: **World**, **Sports**, **Business**, and **Science/Technology**.
-The goal is to develop a robust classification pipeline that leverages advanced Transformer-based architectures, particularly Microsoft’s DeBERTa-v3, to improve classification performance on short and long news segments.
+This project addresses the task of **multi-class text classification** on the widely used **AG News** dataset, which consists of news articles labeled into four distinct categories: **World**, **Sports**, **Business**, and **Science/Technology**.
+The objective is to construct a **highly accurate and scalable classification pipeline** that leverages **state-of-the-art Transformer-based language models**, with a particular focus on **Microsoft’s DeBERTa-v3** and **AllenAI’s Longformer** architectures.

-A key innovation of this project is the integration of a **Sliding Window** strategy for input text segmentation.
-This approach allows effective handling of longer news articles by breaking them into overlapping chunks, enabling the model to capture broader contextual signals without truncating information.
-This approach aims to improve performance on lengthy input classification tasks, providing a reproducible benchmark for evaluating Transformer-based architectures on real-world datasets.
+A central challenge in real-world document classification lies in the processing of **long-form textual inputs** that exceed the maximum token length allowed by standard Transformer models (typically 512 tokens).
+To overcome this limitation, the pipeline integrates a **Sliding Window** strategy for DeBERTa-v3, which systematically segments input documents into overlapping windows, ensuring full coverage of long documents without loss of contextual information.
+In parallel, the use of **Longformer**, with its extended context window (up to 4096 tokens), enables direct modeling of longer sequences without fragmentation.

+To further improve classification performance and model robustness, this project incorporates an **ensemble mechanism** that combines the output logits of both DeBERTa-v3 and Longformer.
+This **soft-voting ensemble approach** balances the strengths of both architectures: DeBERTa’s powerful contextual representations in shorter segments and Longformer’s capacity for modeling global context in longer texts.

-The NLP pipeline includes:
+The pipeline includes:

-- **Data preprocessing**: tokenization, sliding window segmentation, normalization.
+- **Data preprocessing**: tokenization, normalization, and sliding-window segmentation.
-- **Modeling**: fine-tuning a pretrained `microsoft/deberta-v3-base` using Hugging Face Transformers.
+- **Modeling**: fine-tuning of `microsoft/deberta-v3-large` and `allenai/longformer-large-4096` using Hugging Face Transformers.
-- **Evaluation**: accuracy, precision, recall, F1-score, and analysis across all four news categories.
+- **Evaluation**: accuracy, precision, recall, and F1-score across all categories, with full classification reports.

-Unlike prior classical approaches (e.g., Naive Bayes or Logistic Regression), this project emphasizes the transfer learning capabilities of DeBERTa-v3 and the use of modular code design for extensibility and reproducibility.

-All components are implemented using widely adopted libraries such as `Transformers`, `Datasets`, `Evaluate`, and `Accelerate` from Hugging Face, making the codebase easy to adapt for other classification tasks.
+- **Inference**: ensemble prediction using averaged logits across multiple models.

+This implementation significantly outperforms traditional classification approaches (e.g., Naive Bayes, SVM, Logistic Regression), highlighting the advantages of **transfer learning**, **multi-model ensembling**, and **context-aware tokenization strategies** in modern NLP pipelines.

+All components are built with **modular**, **extensible code** using Hugging Face’s `transformers`, `datasets`, `evaluate`, and `accelerate` libraries, ensuring that the project can be easily adapted to other classification tasks or datasets involving long-form text.

 ## Dataset